Default Comparison Type behaviour

 - The flexibility to choose any ‘Next Action’ (e.g. email, print, save to DMS, copy to clipboard)

-Redline in Excel / Redline in PowerPoint
+Redline in Excel / Redline in Powerpoint

-- Redline in Excel (.xlxs file)
+- Redline in Excel (.xlsx file)

 Departures Table